Whole House Water Filter Buyer’s Guide

 Customers who are using Aquaox as their filter are delighted with the excellent water quality that it is producing with some saying that it is great on their skin and hair.

-Maintenance: Aquaox claims that its system has zero maintenance and its 60-micron filter has a long lifespan of around 20-years or 1.2M-gallons of water.
-Most customers also stated that it is quite easy to install in their home and customer support were really accommodating.
+Maintenance: Aquaox claims its system has zero maintenance and its 60-micron filter has a long lifespan of around 20 years or 1.2M gallons of water.
+Most customers also stated that it is quite easy to install in their homes and customer support was really accommodating.